TN 43 (06-24)

 In certain circumstances, we may approve a PASS but defer a decision on certain PASS items or services until a later date.
 This will occur only for those items the individual needs after completing one or more milestones.
 Deferring a decision on an expense is a way of ensuring the individual's need for that item.
 Additionally, deferral protects the person from the risk of prematurely contracting for an item or service and being unable to fulfill the terms of the agreement if the PASS stops before the item or service has been paid.

-EXAMPLE: Joe, 40, quit high school in the 10th grade and worked as a laborer when he had a heart attack in 1992.
-He has been on SSI since.
-He wants to start a business to deliver carryout orders from restaurants, and has already lined up a number of restaurants.
+EXAMPLE: Joe, 40, quit high school in the 10th grade and worked as a laborer when they had a heart attack in 1992.
+They have been on SSI since.
+They want to start a business to deliver carryout orders from restaurants, and have already lined up a number of restaurants.

 Joe submits a PASS that includes a detailed business plan and requests the exclusion of $350 a month in SSDI benefits to pay for obtaining a commercial driver's license, a delivery van, and advertising.
-He plans to begin driver's education classes in
+They plan to begin driver's education classes in

-December 2000, to obtain his license by June 2001, and to start his delivery service in September 2001.
+December 2000, to obtain their license by June 2001, and to start their delivery service in September 2001.

 The PASS specialist approves the PASS.
-However, since Joe cannot achieve his goal unless he obtains a commercial driver's license, the PASS specialist defers approval of the expenses for purchasing the van and advertising, and excludes only the amount of Joe's SSDI benefits needed to cover the costs of obtaining the driver's license.
+However, since Joe cannot achieve their goal unless they obtain a commercial driver's license, the PASS specialist defers approval of the expenses for purchasing the van and advertising, and excludes only the amount of Joe's SSDI benefits needed to cover the costs of obtaining the driver's license.

 Joe obtains the license in May 2001.
 As a result, the PASS specialist allows the deferred expenses.